NordicPlayground/puck/_tutorials/cube.md

 ---

 This tutorial is part of a tutorial series on the [Nordic Pucks].
-I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial].
+I am assuming that you have already read the [introduction tutorial] and the [location puck tutorial](location.html).

 In this tutorial, we will be building a cube puck, which is an innovative, new, bluetooth-enabled, situated and immersed remote control device.
 The cube puck is a six-sided cube that can be rotated to any of its six sides to invoke the semantics linked to that side.